chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 ```.term1
 cd $ROSE_BUILD && make core -j4 > /dev/null && make install-core > /dev/null
 ```
+This step may take one minute or two.

 #### Generate the output
 ```.term1